lne-lab/polyretina_ar/README.md

 2. Click on the Polyretina dropdown menu -> Settings.
    - Check the Vive Pro Eye option under Eye Tracking SDKs
    - Check the VRInput Support option
-3. Open one of the demo scenes (Assets/Polyretina/SPV/Demos/), such as **Objects*.
-4. Make sure the **SRanipal Eye Framework** GameObject is enabled.
+3. Make sure the **SRanipal Eye Framework** GameObject is enabled.
-5. Make sure **Virtual Reality Supported** is enabled in Unity's XR Settings.
+4. Make sure **Virtual Reality Supported** is enabled in Unity's XR Settings.
-6. Navigate to Polyretina -> Studies -> Streetlab and run the Streetlab scene.
+5. Navigate to Polyretina -> Studies -> Streetlab and run the Streetlab scene.
-7. Select the **Remote** resolution from the Game tab for more accurate viewing in the Unity Editor.
+6. Select the **Remote** resolution from the Game tab for more accurate viewing in the Unity Editor.
-8. To control the AR Streetlab Scene, use the control software in Other Stuff -> LSL -> Visualiser -> Streetlab_ControlCenter.
-Create a build and from another computer, use via Wifi to make notes, control and change the simulation during the study.
+7. To control the AR Streetlab Scene, use the control software in Other Stuff -> LSL -> Visualiser -> Streetlab_ControlCenter.
+Create a build and, use another computer via Wifi to make notes, control and change the simulation during the study.

-**3D models cannot be distributed with this project, so your own will need to be added.
-High quality free 3D models can be found on websites such as TurboSquid.com or the Unity Asset Store.
-Once imported into the Unity project, add them to the "Objects" list in the "Object Spawner" GameObject*

 ### Changing Prosthetic Vision parameters

 1. Select the **Prosthetic Vision** GameObject in the Hierarchy tab.
 2. Scroll down the Prosthesis script in the Inspector tab.
 3. Adjust the settings as you see fit (changes made while the simulation is running will not be saved).

-## Adding prosthetic vision to a Unity scene

-To add prosthetic vision to another Unity scene, you only need to add the Prosthesis component to the Scene's camera and select the desired external processor and implant.

-The external processor and implant can be configured directly from the component, but know that these changes will also be reflected in the original files.

-You can view the original files by clicking the "Select" button at the bottom of either the external processor or the implant configuration windows.

 ## Using your own prosthesis design